Introduction

 Please note that everything done in the first 10 days of the Soci.
 164: Social Action class is to get the students to believe that social action is possible.
 I do everything from the students being in a circle (to encourage participation), to inviting student alums into class who have won campaigns to talk to the new students (sometimes on Zoom), to reading about former student social action campaigns that have been victorious.

-I also give them specific examples of change that have happened on the campus.
-Watch the video clip below.
+Scott also gives them specific examples of change that have happened on the campus.
+This video clip was in the last section, but it is worth watching again!